porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/action/button/button.design.md

 ### Button width

-Even if there is no technical limit to the button width, you should always make sure that the button remains legible, even more so in multiline state.
+Even if there is no technical limit to the Button width, you should always make sure that the button remains legible, even more so in multiline state.
 It is recommended to use max.
 100 characters per line (equals approx. 700 px button width).

-### Multi-line buttons
+### Multi-line Buttons

-Though it's technically possible to use multiline text in Porsche Buttons, it's recommended to keep the Button label short and, therefore, avoid multiline buttons.
+Though it's technically possible to use multiline text in Porsche Buttons, it's recommended to keep the Button label short and, therefore, avoid multiline Buttons.

 ### Disabled states